-All public facing materials used by awarded educational institutions and their partners to market and/or detail their program must include:
+All public facing materials used by awarded service providers and their partners to market and/or detail their program must include:

-a.
-Approved ELEVATE Behavioral Health Workforce Fund logo(s)
+- a.
+Approved ELEVATE Behavioral Health Workforce Fund logo(s) - b.

-- b.
 Approved ELEVATE Behavioral Health Workforce Fund style guidelines - c.
-Approved ELEVATE Behavioral Health Workforce Fund templates
+Approved ELEVATE Behavioral Health Workforce Fund templates expected that press engagement, elected official engagement, advertising, and marketing campaigns to the public generally will be led by PIC and its designee(s).

 The above materials will be provided upon finalization of the contract.
-In addition, awarded educational institutions shall not be authorized to lead press engagements, elected official engagements, advertising or marketing campaigns unless expressly directed and authorized by PIC.
-It is expected press engagement, elected official engagement, advertising, and marketing campaigns to the public generally will be led by PIC and its designee(s).
+In addition, awarded service providers shall not be authorized to lead press engagements, elected official engagements, advertising or marketing campaigns unless expressly directed and authorized by PIC.
+It is

-C. BUDGET GUIDELINES
+C. BUDGET

-1. ESTIMATED FUNDS AVAILABLE
+1. BUDGET